danimdev/Fibo-Creator/README.md

 # Fibo-Creator

-A Simple Ruby Script where you can get Fibo numbers of the amount you want.
+A Simple Ruby Script where you can get fibonacci numbers of the amount you want.